ME-ICA/tedana/docs/multi-echo.rst

 Multi-echo fMRI
 ===============
+Most echo-planar image (EPI) sequences collect a single brain image following a radio frequency (RF) pulse, at a rate known as the repetition time (TR).
-In most echo-planar image (EPI) fMRI sequences, only one brain image is acquired at each repetition time, at the rate of radio frequency (RF).
-In contrast, in multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple volumes with varying levels of contrast acquired per RF.
+This typical approach is known as single-echo fMRI.
+In contrast, multi-echo (ME) fMRI refers to collecting data at multiple echo times, resulting in multiple volumes with varying levels of contrast acquired per RF pulse.

 The physics of multi-echo fMRI
 ------------------------------
-Multi-echo fMRI data is obtained by acquiring multiple TEs (commonly called `echo times`_) for each MRI volume during data collection.
+Multi-echo fMRI data is obtained by acquiring multiple echo times (commonly called `TEs`_) for each MRI volume during data collection.
 While fMRI signal contains important neural information (termed the blood oxygen-level dependent, or `BOLD signal`_,